M3 Surgery 900 Junior Surgery Clerkship

 *End of Clerkship Checklist to Complete and Turn into Surgery Education Office*

-Complete instructions can be found by clicking the above link "End of Clerkship Checklist to Complete & Turn in to Surgery Education Office"
+Complete instructions can be found in the "End of Clerkship Checklist to Complete and Turn into Surgery Education Office."

 NBME Surgery Subject Exam Policy